snex/poker_tools/README.md

 The villain cards line must contain the phrase "V show (something)" or "V muck."
 You can place anything else before or after these phrases, for example: "UTG V show AA and win" and it will still be picked up.
 You can also have multiple villain cards lines.

+You can have multiple sessions per file.

 Example hand file:

 ```
 2019-01-07.txt
 -----------------------------------

+Session 2/5 NL
+Start: 12:00 pm
+End: 1:00 pm
+In: 500
+Out: 1000
+Hands: 25

 open utg 20 AA, BB call
 Flop A33, check around
 Turn A, check, bet 10, call